Ignoring Things¶

 If we really want to override our ignore settings,

-to force Git to add something.
+we can use git add -f to force Git to add something.
 For example,

-git add -f a.csv
+git add -f a.csv.

 We can also always see the status of ignored files if we want: